Returning to LSE

 Interruption allows students to take an authorised break in their studies for one calendar year

-We understand that a break from your studies can be a disruptive, even if it was planned.
+We understand that a break from your studies can be disruptive.
 LSE is here to support you in your return from an interruption of studies.
 Find out more about what happens below.

 How do I know when I will be expected to return to my studies?